 "Having Employee Networks be so visible in the Company's strategy is powerful.
-As a black employee, as the Leader of Obsidian, as a person of a certain dimension of diversity, I feel safe and empowered to say, 'This is how I want the company to reach people like me—and here’s how we go and do it.'"
+As a Black employee, as the Co-Founder of Obsidian, as a person of a certain dimension of diversity, I feel safe and empowered to say, 'This is how I want the company to reach people like me—and here’s how we go and do it.'"

-- Lauren Glover, co-founder and leader of Obsidian and manager, Employee Communications & People Experience
+- Lauren Glover, Founder of Obsidian and Senior Manager, People Communications and Experiences

 “When the employee networks started, you saw a shift in Dolby’s culture.
 People were more engaged, more friendly.
 Now, you get to know people from other departments and have exposure to even more diverse ideas and experiences.
 There’s always something fun and meaningful happening, and it is all driven by the employees.”

 As a leader in technological innovation and consumer experience, we recognize our responsibility extends well beyond our office walls.
-We take our obligations to the communities in which we live and work seriously and are continually pressing for new ways to inspire and support the next generation of diverse creators, builders, and innovators.
+We take our presence in the communities in which we live and work seriously and are continually striving to find new ways to inspire and support the next generation of diverse creators, builders, and innovators.

-This past year, 93% of grant funding donated through the Dolby Cares Program served underrepresented groups and 86% of the funding went to organizations that are led by women and/or people of color.
+This past year, 93% of grant funding donated through the Dolby Cares Program served underrepresented groups including girls, women and people of color.

 Our most significant efforts focus on establishing more opportunities for the talent of the future—from investing science, technology, engineering, art and math (STEAM) education to early recruitment and hiring.
 We have long-standing partnerships with several community organizations in which we provide financial grants, technological support, and volunteer time to increase equity in education and opportunity.